barreiros/VibeWhisper/memory-bank/activeContext.md

 ## Immediate Next Steps

-1.  **Test Input Language Setting:** Run the application (`npm run dev` or `npm start`) and verify:
+1.  **Test Transcription Prompt Setting:** Run the application (`npm run dev` or `npm start`) and verify:
-    - The language dropdown appears in the Settings window.
+    - The prompt textarea appears in the Settings window.
-    - The previously selected language (or "Auto-Detect") is loaded correctly.
+    - The previously saved prompt (or empty) is loaded correctly.
-    - Changing the language selection saves the setting (check console logs or subsequent loads).
+    - Entering text and clicking "Save Prompt" saves the setting (check console logs or subsequent loads).
-    - Transcription requests correctly use the selected language (check `TranscriptionService` logs for `Using language setting: ...`).
-Test with "Auto-Detect" and a specific language.
+    - Transcription requests correctly use the saved prompt (check `TranscriptionService` logs for `Using prompt: ...`).
+Test with and without a prompt.
 2.  **Update Memory Bank:** Update `progress.md` and `.clinerules`.
+(This step)
-3.  **Await User Feedback/Next Task:** After testing and documentation, await further instructions.
+3.  **Await User Feedback/Next Task:** After documentation, await further instructions.

 ## Active Decisions/Considerations